 Saint-Gobain Optimizes Supply Chain Transport to Help Reach Goal of Carbon Neutrality by 2050

 Compagnie de Saint-Gobain S.A., a global manufacturer headquartered in Paris, France, operates dozens of well-known brands worldwide and is on a mission to achieve carbon neutrality by the year 2050.
-By optimizing transport in its supply chain, Saint-Gobain has yielded notable results that put it on track to achieve its goal.
+By optimizing its supply chain, Saint-Gobain has yielded notable results that put it on track to achieve its goal.

 Saint-Gobain's Net-Zero Carbon initiative aims to reach carbon neutrality in 2050 by reducing direct and indirect carbon dioxide emissions in its value chain.1 The roadmap to 2050 includes several stages with targets in 2025 and 2030.
 The company has achieved targets thus far and is on track to reduce Scope 1 and Scope 2 emissions by 20% between 2010 and 2025.